A quantum algorithm for solving 0-1 Knapsack problems: Preliminaries

 \section{Preliminaries}

-Consider a set of $n$ items, each of which has some integer profit $p_{m} > 0$ and cost $z_{m} > 0$.
-The objective is to select a subset of items of maximum cumulative profit, so that their cumulative costs do not exceed some threshold $Z > 0$.
-An instance of the 0-1-Knapsack Problem (or 0-1-KP for short) is completely defined by the number $n$ of items, a list $\bm{p} \coloneqq (p_{1}, \ldots, p_{n})$ of profit values, a list $\bm{z} \coloneqq (z_{1}, \ldots, z_{n})$ of costs, and the capacity $Z$; we address a given instance in the following by $\kp$.
-It has the following formulation as an Integer Linear Program (ILP).
+Consider a set of $n$ items, each of which has some integer profit $p_{m} > 0$ and weight $w_{m} > 0$.
+The objective is to select a subset of items of maximum cumulative profit, so that their cumulative weight do not exceed some threshold $c > 0$).
+An instance of the 0-1-KP is completely defined by the number $n$ of items, a list $\bm{p} \coloneqq (p_{1}, \ldots, p_{n})$ of profit values, \HL{a list $\bm{w} \coloneqq (w_{1}, \ldots, w_{n})$ of weights, and the capacity $c$}; we address a given instance in the following by $\kp$.
+It has the following formulation as an Integer Linear Program (ILP): \begin{linenomath}

-For the 0-1-KP, the binary variable $y_{m}$ encodes the choice of either including item $m$ into the knapsack ($y_{m} = 1$) or omitting it ($y_{m} = 0$).
+\end{linenomath} For the 0-1-KP, \HL{the binary variable $x_{m}$} encodes the choice of either including item $m$ into the knapsack ($x_{m} = 1$) or omitting it ($x_{m} = 0$).
 Therefore, a complete assignment of all items (also called \emph{path}) constitutes a bit string of length $n$.